Manuals

 • /Kf/ui/<MIXnumber>/ch/<ChannelNumber> /azi f <AzimuthInDegrees>

-<AzimuthInDegrees> is the angle in degrees between 0° (in front), 90° (right) 180° (behind), -90 or 270 (left) and 360° (in front again).
+<AzimuthInDegrees> is the angle in degrees between 0° (in front), 90° (right) 180° (behind), -90 or 270 (left) and 360° (in front again) for sources placed in 3D and i3D orbit.
+For sources placed in stereo (inside the head) -90 (left), 0 (center), +90 (right).

 Channel WIDTH (for stereo linked channels)